zqqiang/nx-web/README.md

 Todo List
 =========

-* add self page (self resume, technical blog, project link)
-* a website that enables people to sign for a cause
+* a website that enables people to sign for a cause (OAuth2.0)
 * comment/chat about a topic in common
 * security (login, certificate)
+* add self page (self resume, technical blog, project link)

 Features
 ========